Average directional movement index: Interpretation

 The ADX does not indicate trend direction or momentum, only trend strength.
 It is a lagging indicator; that is, a trend must have established itself before the ADX will generate a signal that a trend is under way.
 ADX will range between 0 and 100.
-Generally, ADX readings below 20 indicate trend weakness, and readings above 40 indicate trend strength.
-An extremely strong trend is indicated by readings above 50.
-Alternative interpretations have also been proposed and accepted among technical analysts.
-For example it has been shown how ADX is a reliable coincident indicator of classical chart pattern development, whereby ADX readings below 20 occur just prior to pattern breakouts.
+Generally, ADX readings below 20 indicate a weak trend, while readings above 40 indicate a strong trend.
+An exceptionally strong trend is typically indicated by readings above 50.
+Alternative interpretations have also been proposed and adopted by technical analysts.
+For example, ADX has been described as a reliable coincident indicator of classical chart pattern development, with readings below 20 often occurring shortly before pattern breakouts.
 The value of the ADX is proportional to the slope of the trend.
 The slope of the ADX line is proportional to the acceleration of the price movement (changing trend slope).
 If the trend is a constant slope then the ADX value tends to flatten out.